chekz/axway-open-docs/content/en/docs/apim_reference/config_files_reference.md

 ## passphrasePolicy.json

-This file can only be be changed manually at the moment.
-Configures rules around passhrase requirements for nodemanagers and groups.
+This file can only be be changed manually or via an API call right now.
+See **ENTER_LINK_TO_SWAGGER_UI_PASSPHRASE_POLICY_API_CALL.** Configures rules around passhrase requirements for nodemanagers and groups.

 ```
 apigateway/conf/passphrasePolicy.json